ezequielsantana/writing/software-development-and-cognitive-load-theory.md

 ## Practical implications

-Be concise.
+**Be concise**.
 - Working memory is precious for both humans and AI systems.
 - Reviewer fatigue can allow undesirable changes to be merged as scrutiny declines.

-Stay involved, make decisions, and don’t become a human proxy between AI systems.
+Stay involved, make decisions, and **don’t become a human proxy** between AI systems.

-Keep code and its documentation in small, semantically scoped containers.
+Keep code and its documentation in small, **semantically scoped** containers.